September 15, 2022

 What causes plantar warts?

 Human Papilloma Virus (HPV) causes foot warts by infecting the foot's outer layer of skin.
 HPVs are a group of more than 200 related viruses.
 In the case of plantar warts, the strain of HPV causing this foot condition is not severe and varies from the strain that infects the reproductive tract.
-If you think plantar warts and herpes or genital warts, are related, don't worry - the HPV strains are different.
+So, if you think plantar warts and herpes or genital warts are related, don't worry - they're not.

-Usually, the virus enters the skin through a perforation like a cut or small breaks in the skin.
-Frequenting high-traffic common areas like showers, change rooms, and pool decks increase your likelihood of contracting the HPV that causes warts because the virus can spread more easily in these areas.
-Understandably, the wart-causing virus thrives in warm, moist environments.
-(This can be said for several other foot conditions, actually, including athlete's foot.)
-Wearing Crocs or flip-flops will help lessen your chances of catching this virus by ensuring your bare feet do not come in contact with the virus.
+If you come into contact with a contaminated surface: Frequenting high-traffic common areas like showers, change rooms, and pool decks increase your likelihood of contracting the HPV that causes warts because the virus spreads more easily in these areas.
+Wearing sandals or flip-flops will help lessen your chances of catching warts by ensuring your bare feet do not come in contact with the virus that causes them.

 So, what happens when you get plantar warts?
 Fortunately, there are several treatment options, including DIY methods as well as visiting a foot specialist.